mk12/sicp/notes/exercise.md

 ; tests go here
 ```

 The `using` procedure defined in [](:2.4.3) resets the global table and installs the given packages.
 There is no automatic tracking of dependencies, so `using` calls must list everything explicitly.
-The package system has no special support in the language, but it's worth explaining here because so many modules use it.
+This package system is not part of the language, but it's worth explaining here because so many modules use it.

 ## Assertions